 Melanie leads an active, programmatic research laboratory based on the scientific culture of apprenticeship.
 She has supervised >50 undergraduate student researchers and many research theses (6 PhD, 27 Masters, 25 Honours), and in 2019 won the Vice Chancellor’s Award for Excellence in HDR Supervision.
-Her Honours and PhD students have won multiple awards (e.g., Society for Applied Research in Memory and Cognition (SARMAC) “Best student poster” award [2015, 2019], Centre for Open Science SARMAC Student Open Science Prize , Flinders Best HDR Student Publication Award , Vice-Chancellor’s Award for Doctoral Thesis Excellence [2020, 2023], Australian Psychological Society Thesis Award , Australian Psychological Society Honours Prize [2016, 2020, 2022], and competitive national and international travel awards (including a Fulbright Postgraduate Fellowship ).
-They have served the academic community by taking on leadership roles themselves (e.g., in SARMAC student caucus) and gone on to develop their own successful careers in government departments (Veterans Affairs, Defence, Science & Technology, SA Department for Correctional Services, Corrective Services NSW) and in universities (Monash, Melbourne, Adelaide).
+Her Honours and PhD students have won multiple awards (e.g., Society for Applied Research in Memory and Cognition (SARMAC) “Best student poster” award [2015, 2019, 2023], Centre for Open Science SARMAC Student Open Science Prize , Flinders Best HDR Student Publication Award , Vice-Chancellor’s Award for Doctoral Thesis Excellence [2020, 2023], Australian Psychological Society Thesis Award , Australian Psychological Society Honours Prize [2016, 2020, 2022], and competitive national and international travel awards (including a Fulbright Postgraduate Fellowship ).
+They have served the academic community by taking on leadership roles themselves (e.g., in SARMAC student caucus) and have developed their own successful careers in government departments (Veterans Affairs, Defence, Science & Technology, SA Department for Correctional Services, Corrective Services NSW) and in universities (Monash, Melbourne, Adelaide, Flinders).

-Melanie is a member of the Flinders Institute for Mental Health and Wellbeing, and Deputy Director of the Open Door initiative.
+Melanie is a member of the Flinders Institute for Mental Health and Wellbeing, and of the Open Door initiative.

 Before joining Flinders in 2011, Melanie spent three years as a Lecturer (Assistant Professor) in Forensic Psychology at the University of Leicester (United Kingdom).
 She completed her PhD and undergraduate degrees (Bachelor of Science (Hons) in Psychology, Bachelor of Arts in Criminology and Sociology) at Victoria University of Wellington (New Zealand).